sunsetmountain/gcpIoTCoreTesting/README.md

 # GCP IoT Core testing

 For simple IoT Core communication testing.
-This document assumes that a project and IoT Core registry are already setup.
+This document assumes that a project and IoT Core registry are already setup (this involves enabling APIs for IoT Core, Cloud Functions, GCE and the Google Cloud IoT API).

 From the IoT device...